reductstore/homepage/story.md

 ### From A Problem To An Idea

-An idea to create a new timeseries database came from our experience in development of AI applications for industrial production processes.
+The idea to create a new timeseries database came from our experience in development of AI applications for industrial production processes.
-We couldn't use classical TSDBs because they focused on measurement from sensors, but we had heavy images from computer vision cameras and 48kHz sound as well.
-We needed a format agnostic blob storage for our data zoo, something like S3 but with API which provides access with timestamps and time intervals.
+We couldn't use classical TSDBs because they focused on measurement from sensors, but we had large images from computer vision cameras and 48kHz sound as well.
+We needed a format agnostic blob storage for our data zoo, something like S3 but with an API which provided access with timestamps and time intervals.
-Moreover, the disk space on our edge devices was critical for us and data reduction was a must.
+Moreover, the disk space on our edge devices was critical to us and data reduction was a must.

 In December 2021, Alexey Timin launched the Reduct Storage project and started developing a prototype of [a storage engine][1] in modern C++20.